MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/microsoft-search-bing.md

 - United Kingdom
 - United States

+The location of the device is checked once every month.
+At that time, if the device has moved to a location listed above, and you’ve selected the setting in the Microsoft 365 admin center, then the extension for Google Chrome will be installed and Bing will be made the default search engine.

 Other locations might be added over time.
 Before any new locations are added, we’ll notify you through the Message Center in the Microsoft 365 admin center and we’ll update the list above accordingly.

+> [!TIP]
-If you want to set Bing as the default search engine for locations that aren’t listed, see [Other options for making Bing the default search engine](#other-options-for-making-bing-the-default-search-engine).
+> If you want to set Bing as the default search engine for Google Chrome for locations that aren’t listed, you can [follow these steps](https://docs.microsoft.com/microsoftsearch/set-default-search-engine#google-chrome-on-windows-xp-sp2-or-later).

-Also, the location of the device is checked once every month.
-At that time, if the device has moved to a location listed above, the extension will be installed the next time Office 365 ProPlus is updated to a version that includes the extension.

-## How to exclude the extension for Microsoft Search in Bing from being installed
+## How to prevent the background service for Microsoft Search in Bing from being installed with Microsoft 365 Apps for enterprise

 If you don’t want Bing to be made the default search engine, you can exclude the extension from being installed by using the Office Deployment Tool or by using Group Policy.
 There are also ways to exclude the extension from being installed if you’re using Microsoft Endpoint Configuration Manager (current branch) or Microsoft Intune.